 Sustainability on the Seas – Part 1

-Focusing on the design side of the industry and the supply chain, the conversation opened with My Nguyen making the case for sustainability being driven top-down, saying that the more focused on sustainability the cruise lines are, the more scope it gives for suppliers to make sustainable products.
+Focusing on the design side of the industry and the supply chain, the conversation opened with My Nguyen making a case for sustainability being driven top-down, saying that the more focused on sustainability the cruise lines are, the more scope it gives for suppliers to make sustainable products.
 My then expanded on this, recalling how Dansk Wilton won a contract with Seabourn based on their sustainability story, amidst competition of similar quality and price.
-This was backed up by a later quote:
+A later quote backed this up:

 From an interior design point of view, Per Eriksson described the questions Tillberg would ask of suppliers, including the processes in which products are made and percentages of recyclable/renewable materials used – which lead on to Lone Ditmer outlining the key components and usage of the cradle to cradle concept.

 In a circular economy, materials are seen as ‘nutrients’ for projects – to remain in constant upkeep and to be reused at the end of their lifespan.
 “Waste is always a resource for something new” explained Lone.
 ‘Cradle to cradle’ is a philosophy and a certification process that can also be used as a business development tool – exploring not only the circularity of a product, but also the material health of that product – and can be applied to all physical products.
 Take a look at the possibilities of a circular economy in the cruise industry here.